tomazgda/non-rex/README.md

 - communication between the elm app and the racket server with web sockets.
 - communication between the racket server and unity with web sockets

+## what's done so far
+- the racket web server can talk to a running unity game on the web! :)
+- the elm app can talk to the racket server

+## todo
+- the full loop whereby the app controls the t-rex with the racket server acting as an intermediary.

 ## dependencies
 - elm
 - racket